LMMilliken/dubious_bot/README.md

 Can currently generate a prompt based on a preamble, a list of a user's previous posts, and additional prompts provided by the user.

-### TODO for brain:
-- Finalize preamble
-- choose what posts to pass
-- test endpoint with custom personas
-- test endpoint with subject1

 ### Features for Brain

 #### Should haves